dotBisch/boilerplate-project-stockchecker/README.md

 # Stock Price Checker

-A full stack JavaScript app for checking real-time stock prices and tracking likes per stock, built for the freeCodeCamp Information Security curriculum.
+A lightweight JavaScript app for checking real-time stock prices with in-memory like tracking, built for the freeCodeCamp Information Security curriculum.

 ## Features

 - View real-time stock prices using the [freeCodeCamp Stock Price Proxy API](https://stock-price-checker-proxy.freecodecamp.rocks/)
-- Like a stock (one like per IP, anonymized for privacy)
+- Like a stock (one like per IP, anonymized for privacy) - stored in memory
 - Compare two stocks and see the relative difference in likes
 - Security features including strict Content Security Policy
+- **No database required** - runs entirely API-based with in-memory storage

 ## Usage